efiliba/seven-west-test/README.md

 - I used this as a learning opportunity and created a base template for future projects.

 Template
-- Not much choice as they as were part of the requirements, but this is what I would want in my web seed.
+- Not much choice as they were part of the requirements, but this is what I would want in my web seed.

 Folder Structure
 - Basically as provided by the with-jest-typescript example template but again this aligned with my practices.